aqicn/haier-airbox/README.md

 haier-airbox
 ============

-Scripts for extracting real-time data from Haier's AirBox
+Scripts for extracting real-time data from Haier's AirBox.
+For more information, check the aqicn experiment page at http://aqicn.org/experiments/haier-air-box/

 Usage
 ----